Alexandre-Hein/Alexandre-Hein/README.md

 <h1> Hey there 👋 Welcome to my GitHub ! </h1>

-<p>I'm a student at Epitech Strasbourg with a background in English (weird combo, but it works!).
-Currently adventuring the IT world, I'm now turning to the Cybersecurity and AdminSys realm and experimenting (in complete legality).
-When I'm not playing with VMs or getting <strong>404 Not Found</strong>, I'll be delving into algorithms or learning Cybersecurity. 🔐</p>
+<p>I'm a student at Epitech Strasbourg with a background in English.
+Currently focused on the IT world, I am particularly interested in Cybersecurity and System Administration.
+My work involves experimenting with VMs, algorithms, enhancing my understanding of cybersecurity, and learning about many other things. 🔐</p>

 ## What I do ##

 <ul>
-  <li>🔒 Cybersecurity enthusiast: Trying to explore this world and hopefully never end up in jail.</li>
-  <li>🧙‍♂️ Networking wizard: For some reasons, my VMs start breaking when I touch them.</li>
-  <li>🧼 Code cleaner: Cleaning up code is my thing.</li>
+   <li> Cybersecurity enthusiast: Exploring various aspects of cybersecurity and improving my skills in securing systems.</li>
+  <li> Networking: Working on setting up and configuring network environments, including VM-based projects.</li>
 </ul>